ColuLocalNetwork/CLN-solidity/docs/tutorial/1_CurrencyFactory.md

 #### A Few Words About ERC20

 Before calling this function I need to approve `CurrencyFactory` to use my CLN tokens.
-This part is hard to grasp for people not acquainted with ERC20 standard.
-If you understand `approve`, `allowance` and `transferFrom` methods you can skip following paragraphs.
+I want to explain the part of ERC20 standard that is relevant for this tutorial.
+If you understand `approve`, `allowance` and `transferFrom` methods you can skip this section.
+We start with approve:

 ```
 approve(address _spender, uint256 _value) returns (bool success)
 Allow _spender to withdraw from your account, multiple times, up to the _value amount
 ```

 Basically, it's like saying to contract  "Hey contract, if someone named *spender* will try to use up to *X* of my tokens, it's ok, I approve it".
+In our case *spender* is `CurrencyFactory`.
 There's also the `allowance` function:

 ```